camunda-community-hub/pyzeebe/docs/source/decorators.rst

 Task Decorators
 ---------------

-To add a decorator to a :class:`Task`:
+To add a decorator to a :py:class:`Task`:

 .. code-block:: python